abhijitmajumdar/CloverDrone/README.md

 ### Changes
+- separate configuration files for use on raspberry pi and nanopi duo
+- configurable access to pins to enable motor and status led
+- fixed rules file naming and sudo_user error in the script to configure non-root access
 - removed the need for RTIMULib.ini file, and hard coded the desired values into the settings, declaring an overriding class.
 Check cloverdrone/src/sensors.cpp
 - reorganized the config.ini structure completely
 - the config file is now a config.ini file, which can also be parsed as an argument to the main program, if not it checks the CLOVERDRONEDIR env variable for a config.ini file
 - the comm devices are now defined as a necessary parameter in the config file
 - changed the configuration module to work with comments(#),spaces,tabs,empty lines etc. It now supports numeric values(int/float), flags(boolean true/false) and defines(string values) which is automatically detected and stored into corresponding maps.
 Access example: qConstants.flags["PARAM"]
 - added parameters to class constructors to define the comm devices for peripherals (i2c,spi,serial), to be used in main
 - changed to create a 'SHARED' library instead of a 'STATIC' library
 - add '-j2' to catkin_make in the build script, since with more cores, npi doesnt have enough memory to compile everything simultaneously
 - changes to udev rules to factor in nanopi, more generalized rules for non-sudo access, by assigning the current user group (NOTE: make sure the current user is a sudoer, check the file /etc/sudoers)
 - add an option to configure the CLOVERDRONEDIR variable and ros workspace in the build script
 - removed "#include <linux/i2c.h>" from "hardware_communication.cpp"
 - fixed pitch inversion
 - fixed default values for RC
 - fixed RC interface to read data from USB properly
 - fixed scaling in utils
 - forgot prototype for load_defaults() in ros
 - added TIME_TO_SENSE in ros config and necessary params to check
 - changed Kp values in both config
 - removed rosbuild type from cmake (we're using catkin_make)
 - added a load_defaults() for ros_interface
 - added gitignore
 - Refer Changes section in readme for detailed information on each commit